 How did all this start?
 Well, I did my first triathlon in March of 2011.
-I made the mistake of signing up for the “Open” or Elite wave and got passed a lot with a very novice swim, bike, and run to place me in dead center in the results.
+I made the mistake of signing up for the “Open” or Elite wave and got passed a lot with a very novice swim, bike, and run to place me dead center in the results.
 Luckily, I left my race number on my bike for the next month as I commuted around campus when I found a kind stranger had written a note on it.
 His name was (and still is) Mike Lambert and he told me of recent attempts to start a triathlon club at the University of South Carolina (my Alma mater).
-Before I knew it, I was addicted and after serving as Treasurer and President of the USC club, became the Commissioner for all of the Collegiate clubs in the Southeast.
+Before I knew it, I was addicted and after serving as Treasurer and President of the USC club, I even became the Commissioner for all of the Collegiate clubs in the Southeast for awhile.
 I also started getting faster at this triathlon thing little by little as I worked on my weaknesses and put in the time and effort to train.
-After 5 years, the work is continually paying off, and I don’t intend on slowing down anytime soon!
+After 10+ years, the work is continually paying off, and I don’t intend on slowing down anytime soon!

 A talk with friend Jesse Harmon on his podcast My Marathon here.

 A talk with my friend Terry Wilson about my race at IRONMAN Chattanooga on his podcast Pursuit of the Perfect Race here.